Fiji College of Theology & Evangelism

 The college has a number of small special-purpose satellite campuses around the Lautoka and Suva regions, however the main campus is centred on the larger BuaBua grounds located in Lautoka which spreads across the western outskirts of Lautoka.

 The College is a member many academic associations and recently gained accreditation from the Fiji Government and Fiji Education Board.
-There are now over 700-800 students enrolled for courses with the college.
+There has now been over 1000 students enrolled for courses with the college.